TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Theoretical background

-Here, the independence assumption of random variables, $P(y, x) = P(y) P(x)$, results in a measure, that is again only zero if the variables are statistically independent and non-negative otherwise.
-Similarly to mutual information, cumulative mutual information quantifies the degree of dependency as the reduction in the uncertainty of $Y$ given $X$, i.e., $\mathcal I(Y; X) = \mathcal H(Y) - \mathcal H(Y | X)$.
-It is a function of cumulative entropy $\mathcal H(Y)$ and conditional cumulative entropy $\mathcal H(Y|X)$,
+The independence assumption of random variables, $P(y, x) = P(y) P(x)$, induces a measure that is again zero only if variables $X$ and $Y$ are statistically independent, and non-negative otherwise.
+Similarly to mutual information, cumulative mutual information quantifies the degree of dependency as the reduction in the uncertainty of $Y$ given $X$, i.e., $\mathcal I(Y; X) = \mathcal H(Y) - \mathcal H(Y \vert X)$.
+It is a function of cumulative entropy $\mathcal H(Y)$ and conditional cumulative entropy $\mathcal H(Y \vert X)$,

-where $P(y | x) = P(y, x) / P(x)$ is the conditional cumulative distribution of $y \leq Y$ given $x \leq X$ (cf. Tab.~\ref{tab:notation}).
-Again, $\mathcal H(Y | X) = 0$ if variables $X$ and $Y$ are functional dependent and $\mathcal H(Y | X) = \mathcal H(Y)$ if variables $X$ and $Y$ are independent of each other.
+where $P(y \vert x) = P(y, x) / P(x)$ is the conditional cumulative distribution of $Y \leq y$ given $X \leq x$ (cf., Tab.~\ref{tab:notation}).
+Again, $\mathcal H(Y \vert X) = 0$ if variables $X$ and $Y$ are functional dependent and $\mathcal H(Y \vert X) = \mathcal H(Y)$ if variables $X$ and $Y$ are independent of each other.

-Bounds restrict cumulative mutual information to a closed interval $0 \leq \mathcal I(Y; X) \leq \mathcal H(Y)$ with an upper bound still dependent on $Y$.
+Bounds restrict cumulative mutual information to a closed interval $0 \leq \mathcal I(Y; X) \leq \mathcal H(Y)$ with an upper bound dependent on $Y$.
 For this reason, cumulative mutual information is normalized,

-and is hereafter referred to as fraction of cumulative information.
-Further, cumulative mutual information as well as fraction of cumulative information have the same properties as mutual information and fraction of information to be monotonically increasing with the cardinality of the feature set $X$ (Eq.~\ref{eq:monotonicity_information_theory}).
+and, likewise to mutual information, is hereafter referred to as fraction of cumulative mutual information.